americanexpress/one-service-worker/docs/recipes/BestPractices.md

 in case of emergency
 - adopt progressive enhancements and guard against unsupported browser APIs across browser vendors and versions
-- treat service worker configuration/state as immutable; lifecycle/functional events
+- treat service worker configuration/state as immutable; modifying variables or anything in-memory between lifecycle/functional events do not persist
-do not affect the subsequent invocation and the change will not be recorded If you need, use persistent stores to pull configuration or settings between service worker termination and threads if need be
+- For persistence, use stores like `indexeddb` or `caches` to pull configuration or settings between service worker terminations and threads if need be

 **Caching**